Borderlands 3 is out and here's everyone we know

 Aside from the new bad guys, players will also have to deal with big bosses in the new Vaults that will have multiple phases during the encounters.

 A big quality-of-life change in BL3 is how the game handles loot.
-Being a looter-shooter, players have to defeat enemies and complete quests to get the best equipment in the game.
+This being a looter shooter, players have to defeat enemies and complete quests to get the best equipment in the game.
 In previous games, this means one legendary weapon drops from an enemy and players would have to decide who can pick up the weapon, or in some cases, one person on the team would grab the weapon and log off, better known as being a "loot ninja."

 To address this, Gearbox created loot instancing.
 This means that when players team up, each will have their own loot drop from enemies that only they can pick up.
 For fans of the series who want a competitive loot option, they can choose to play on.